 For some people, varicose veins are a cosmetic annoyance.
 For others, they cause considerable discomfort.
 One of the techniques vascular surgeons use to eradicate these troublesome vessels is endovenous thermal ablation.

 What Exactly Are Varicose Veins?

-They’re defective blood vessels that appear red, blue or purple, typically on the legs.
-Veins return blood back to your heart.
+They’re defective blood vessels that appear red, blue, or purple, typically on the legs.
+Veins return the blood to your heart.
 Valves in veins act as flaps to stop blood from flowing backward as it travels upward.
 When valves weaken, blood leaks back into veins and pools, causing a disorder known as venous insufficiency.
 As the pool grows, it causes the vessels to expand until they become varicose veins.